What’s your preference? Eating a can of worms or humble pie?

 (p.
 187).

-Surely, referencing ourselves and others through a narrow “either/or” frame generates impossible standards and expectations.
-Arbitrary, illogical, and unreasonable rules and assumptions result in deep wells of personal anxiety, guilt, and condemnation.
+When we reference life situations, behaviors, ourselves, and others through a narrow “either/or,” “win/lose” proposition or mindset, we generate impossible standards and expectations for ourselves and others.
+Arbitrary, illogical, and unreasonable rules and assumptions result in deep wells of personal anxiety, guilt, and condemnation in ourselves and others.
 Still, dichotomous lenses are not inherently wrong.
 God’s commandments are framed in obvious dichotomies that admonish the forsaking of sin and becoming perfected in Christ.

 Unquestionably, pride and denial are determining factors in our attitudes and behaviors.
-The “win/lose” dichotomy requires and produces enormous amounts of negative energy; it presumes acidic behavior stemming from anger, resentment, distrust, jealousy, envy, etc. These poisons taint and even destroy family systems, friendships, and relationships.
+The “either/or,” “win/lose” dichotomies require and produce enormous amounts of negative energy; they presume acidic behavior stemming from anger, resentment, distrust, jealousy, envy, etc. These poisons taint and even destroy family systems, friendships, and relationships.
 (This includes abusive or well-meaning parents who dichotomously define their children.)

-In previous posts, I’ve shared a few of my vulnerabilities and struggles as a younger woman.
-Like all younger people, I have learned painful lessons when comparing myself to others—and when others had compared themselves to me.
-In the next section of this post, I share some personal experiences from a difficult friendship.
+Surely, most, if not all, of us have learned painful lessons when comparing ourselves to others and vice versa.
+In the next section of this post, I share some personal experiences from a difficult friendship I had years ago.
 My purpose isn’t to condemn my former friend (or my former self).
-Rather, I share my experience because it’s relatable and exemplifies the themes in this post.
+Rather, I share my experience because it’s relatable and exemplifies the themes of this post.

 “Plotting Mischief” by Frank Stone